Communication as Voting: Characterization of Equilibria

-Consider a strategy profile in which the senders adopt an informative strategy $\bold{x}$ and the receiver adopts a responsive strategy $\hat{T}$.
-A sender is \textit{pivotal} if exactly $\hat{T}-1$ of the other $N-1$ senders approve, so his choice determines whether $T\ge\hat{T}$.
-This sender's decision affects the outcome only when he is pivotal.
-Thus, he conditions his approval decision on being pivotal.
-The likelihood of being pivotal in state $\theta_i\in\{\theta_1,\theta_2,\theta_3\}$ is
+We begin by characterizing each sender's inference when making his decision.
+Consider a strategy profile $(\bx,\HT)$.
+A sender is \textit{pivotal} if exactly $\HT-1$ of the other $N-1$ senders approve.
+A sender's decision determines whether $T\ge\HT$ and affects the outcome if and only if he is pivotal.
+Hence, each sender optimally conditions on being pivotal when making his decision.
+The probability that a sender is pivotal in state $\theta\in\{L,M,H\}$ is